django/django/docs/concepts.rst

 Because channels only deliver to a single listener, they can't do broadcast;
-if you want to send a message to an arbitrary group of clients, you need to keep track of which response channels of those you wish to send to.
+if you want to send a message to an arbitrary group of clients, you need to keep track of which reply channels of those you wish to send to.

 If I had a liveblog where I wanted to push out updates whenever a new post is saved, I could register a handler for the ``post_save`` signal and keep a